timktsang/influenza_titer_reconstruction/README.md

 [Figure_table_code.zip] contains all codes to replicate the tables/figures in the manuscript.

-[simulation_result.zip] contains all results of simulation
+[simulation_result.zip] part1 and part2 contains all results of simulation